Laparoscopy - An Introduction

 Surgeons too enjoy a great deal of benefit because of the laparoscopic systems.

 Earlier major surgeries like liver related surgeries, gastrectomy, cancer related surgeries, colon surgeries etc, were performed by conventional or open surgery.
-But with the advancement in laparoscopic technologies, these major surgeries are also being performed with ease.
+But now with the advancement in laparoscopic technologies, these major surgeries are also performed with ease.

 Technological Advances in 3-D Laparoscopy